 Barbecued Copper River Salmon

-Copper River SalmonWe are currently in the small, several-week window, much celebrated in the Pacific Northwest, when the Alaskan Copper River salmon is available.
+In the Pacific Northwest, there is a small, several-week window, much celebrated by the locals, when the Alaskan Copper River salmon is available.
 This delectable (albeit overpriced) fish has a firm, delicate, bright red flesh very high in omega-3 oils, and is a true highlight of the culinary year.

 The Marinade